 Scholarships & Grants

-Widener is proud to offer several endowed scholarship opportunities to adult and professional studies students.
+Widener is proud to offer several endowed scholarship opportunities to currently enrolled adult and professional studies students.
 These scholarships are awarded by the Center for Extended Learning and made possible through generous donor gifts.
 And the best part?
 Unlike loans, scholarship awards are yours to keep without the need to pay them back.
+Students are also welcome to reapply every year.

 Alpha Sigma Lambda ScholarshipsAvailable to: Students 24 years of age or older currently enrolled in a baccalaureate degree program who have at least 30 credits at Widener University and a 3.2 cumulative grade point average.